-Students get in great shape, while working on their personal goals of self-protection, fitness, or becoming a Black Belt.
+Adult students get in great shape, while working on their personal goals of self-protection, fitness, or becoming a Black Belt.
 The exclusive adult training curriculum includes the best disciplines of Karate Self-defense (Jutsu) and Sport Karate.
-Students get in great shape, while working on their personal goals of self-protection, fitness, or becoming a Black Belt.

 - Self-defense (Jutsu): We practice the original defensive applications that are covered by our style of Karate.
 These bring elements of ground fighting, joint locking, and throwing as well as the punching and kicking methods.
 This program also includes advanced specialty classes focusing on reality based weapon defenses (stick, gun, and knife), and mixed martial arts.

 - In Sport (Olympic) Karate: students will learn the dynamic, active competition training techniques and rules of the WKF Olympic Karate (www.wkf.net).
 Fitness with strategic technical and tactical skills have propelled this program based on the latest research and up-to-date WKF training techniques.

 Many non-martial artists believe martial arts to be a fitness activity where you can learn some cool moves seen in movies.
 However, the benefits of martial arts for adults are much more extensive than fitness-oriented benefits.
 Martial arts for adults can improve your mental strength, change your outlook on life, allow you to adapt to different situations, and improve your social life.